menu

 Compared to the rest of the country, citizens of Watersmeet spend much less time in their cars: on average, their commute to work is only 15.32 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Watersmeet is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Watersmeet doesn't have a public transportation system that people use for their commute.

 Demographics